-Fortum Foundation’s annual cycle has been as follows from 1.4.2012:
+Fortum Foundation’s annual cycle is:

 April: a normal application round, for all types of scholarship.
 Decisions in June, payment of grants begins in August.
 The next application period is 1.-17.4.2020.

-How to make application
+How to apply

 B1.
 Theses relating to undergraduate studies

 A personal grant can be awarded for undergraduate studies (M.Sc. or similar) relating to the foundation’s operating field, carried out at a university or technical university in Finland.
 The amount of the grant is EUR 4,000 – 8,000.
 The grant is paid in two instalments, the first instalment, EUR 6,000, is paid on the starting date of your choice, and the second instalment, EUR 2,000, is paid when you have presented proof of thesis and the approved completion of the degree in question to the Foundation.